vvnpais/resnet-152/README.md

 - **Batch size**
 - **Checkpoint state filename including .tar extension for resumption**
 - **Number of epochs the model should be trained (-1 if you want no limit)**
+- **Dropout probability: probability that a node is multiplied by zero in second-from-last layer (0 if no dropout needed)**

 **The following two files will be created while training:**